AnaG18/preprocess_infant_eeg/README.md

 After installation, the MATLAB script (main.m) will automatically detect and add these dependencies to the MATLAB path using relative paths—no manual path editing required.

 ### 3. Setting parameters
-Open MATLAB and edit your own paremeters in 'main.m'.
+Open MATLAB and edit your own parameters in 'main.m'.
 You can decide to do a manual inspection of every single EEG by batches for safety and comodity of the user.

 This will launch the preprocessing workflow for infant EEG data, leveraging the installed dependencies.